datamade/testing-guidelines/framework-specific-patterns.md

 #### Special case: Fixtures

 If you need to push data to the database in a fixture, use the `django_db` mark as above, and include the `transactional_db` fixture in your fixture.
+(This fixture comes from `pytest-django`.)

 ```python
 @pytest.mark.django_db(transaction=True)